| Read Time: 4 minutes | Probate

 The fiduciary must send notice of probate to all creditors and beneficiaries.
 Creditors have, at most, seven months from the fiduciary’s appointment to make their claims.
 Once these seven months have elapsed and the fiduciary has completed their duties, they may close the estate.

-Closing the Estate
+Closing an Estate in NY

-An estate can be closed when the executor completes all duties, including paying expenses, taxes, and creditors.
+An estate can be closed in NY when the executor completes all duties, including paying expenses, taxes, and creditors.
 However, you will not find a process called “closing the estate” in New York law.
 Instead, a fiduciary can file a petition with the Surrogate’s Court to be released from liability for their actions in managing a person’s estate.

 Release of Liability for Existing Actions: Judicial Settlement